 stability, health, happiness

-- Vadi Agreements can be
+and vibrant communities. - Vadi Agreements can be

 explicit (legal, contractual),